-Michael Strauss was born and raised in California, California.
-He attended California High School, then received an undergraduate degree in history from UC Berkeley.
+Born and raised in Ventura, California, Michael attended Ventura High School, then received an undergraduate degree in history from UC Berkeley.
 Michael went to law school at Wake Forest University.